- No, dogs can’t eat hummus. Traditional hummus contains seasonings that are dangerous for dogs (onions and garlic) ❌

 Your Dog Accidentally Ate Hummus – What to Do?

-So, can dogs eat hummus?
-The answer is no – at least not in its traditional form.
-Hummus contains high levels of salt, oil, and seasonings that are highly dangerous to dogs.
-However, you can make a dog-safe version of hummus at home or opt for a different type of dip like tahini.
-Just be sure to keep any HUMMUS away from your pup!
+Can dogs eat hummus, then, or is it a terrible idea?
+Don’t give them any!
+Hummus contains seasonings that are dangerous to dogs, like onions and garlic.
+If you really want to, you can make a dog-safe version at home or opt for a safe dip like tahini.
+Just keep any HUMMUS away from your pup!

 - Can Dogs Eat Sour Cream?
 How Much Sour Cream Can You Give Your Dog?